Sir Patrick Stewart explains why he has ‘non-existent’ relationship with his children

 The actor has been married to his third wife, Sunny Ozell, since 2013.

-Stewart most recenty reprised his role of Star Trek character Captain Jean-Luc Picard in spin-off series Picard.
+Stewart most recenty reprised his role of Picard in spin-off series Picard.

 Join our commenting forum